-Born and raised in New Orleans, Louisiana, I enjoyed everything that unique city has to offer, including the much publicized Mardi Gras which is an event all New Orleanians prepare for many months in advance, as well as the cuisine which rates the finest in the world.
+Born and raised in New Orleans, Louisiana, I enjoyed everything that unique city has to offer, including the much publicized Mardi Gras which is an event all New Orleanians prepare for many months in advance.
+And, definitely, without a doubt our cuisine rates the finest in the world!

 I was one of four children raised by Protestant parents.
 My father, a convert from Catholicism, was a fully licensed and ordained Baptist minister.
 He served the Lord until his death at 94 Years old.
 My mother was a Methodist at the time of their marriage and became a Baptist, thus unifying our family during my childhood.
 Churchgoing was several times a week without fail, and the sick were personally called upon, with all funerals faithfully attended.

-I attended Xavier University, a Catholic university in New Orleans, Louisiana where I majored in journalism and Liberal Arts.
-I left New Orleans and came to Los Angeles to pursue my writing, becoming an Associate Editor of a trade fashion magazine, The California Girl, where I wrote feature articles, did page layouts, and generally “put the magazine to bed”.
+I attended Xavier University, a Catholic university in New Orleans, Louisiana where I majored in Journalism.
+I left New Orleans and came to Los Angeles to pursue my writing, becoming an Editor of a fashion trade magazine, The California Girl, where I wrote feature articles, did page layouts, and generally “put the magazine to bed”.

 I attended the University of Mexico as well, studying Spanish and Fine Arts.
 But it was at Xavier University that I learned peace of mind through Catholicism.
 Having been reared in a Bible reading family and knowing what the Bible signified all I lacked was faith.
 I had not been baptized, much to my parents’ concern, so my complete conversion came with a Catholic baptism and personal acceptance of Jesus Christ as my Savior.
 In the Catholic church I found the peace and tranquility I so feverishly sought.